davidtchiu/davidtchiu.github.io/teaching/cs261/hwk8.ehm/index.md

 ======================================

-[20/20pts] At minimum, 2 substantive methods should be written recursively.
+[20/20pts] At minimum, two methods should be written recursively.
+They can be any method.

 ======================================